markvictor/harvest-moon-weather-calculator/README.md

 # Harvest Moon: Sunshine Islands Weather Calculator

 This calculator is specifically designed for use with _Harvest Moon: Sunshine Islands_ or _Harvest Moon: Island of Happiness_ (both for the Nintendo DS).
 In these games, crops require a specific number of **days**, **water** points, and **sun** points in order to progress through their respective growth stages.
-This calculator allows you to add specific types of fruits/vegetables to your list of currently-growing crops and then add a day's **water** and **sun** points to all current crops by pressing a single button.
+This calculator allows you to keep track of your currently-growing crops and how many more points of **water**, **sun**, and **days** each needs to reach its next growth stage, as well as apply a day's weather points to all active crops by pressing a single button.

-This project is a work-in-progress: see the [Future Features](##future-features) section below for items that will hopefully be added soon.
+This project is a work-in-progress: see the [Future Features](#future-features) section below for items that will hopefully be added soon.

 ## Functionality

-The buttons at the top of the calculator utilize the weather icons used in-game and correspond to the matching amount of **water**/**sun** points a given weather type will provide (available in _weathertypes.js_):
+The buttons at the top of the calculator utilize the weather icons used in-game and correspond to the matching amount of **water**/**sun** points a given weather type will provide (available in [weathertypes.js](src/weathertypes.js)):

 - Sunny: 3 **sun** & 0 **water**
 - Clear: 1 **sun** & 0 **water**